 Zofran lawsuits specifically claim that GSK and Novartis unlawfully marketed the drug for off-label use in pregnant women, concealed evidence pointing to possible birth defects, and failed to warn the public of these known risks.

-Get Free Legal Assistance with Your Zofran Lawsuit Today
+Get Legal Assistance with Your Zofran Lawsuit Today

 Discovering that your newborn child has a birth defect can be emotionally jarring for anyone, particularly if it may have been caused by a widely prescribed drug.
 If you took Zofran or other forms of ondansetron during the first trimester of your pregnancy and are concerned about birth defects or other complications, get immediate medical attention.
-You should also explore your legal options by having an attorney familiar with the issue review your claim free of charge.
+It's also a good idea to discuss the possibility of filing a Zofran lawsuit with a skilled drug and medical device lawyer near you.